 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-He said.
-"Be quite and listen to my words.
+She said, "My brother is expected to be back today."

 ANSWER DOWNLOAD EXAMIANS APP